victorteokw/datetimepicker/README.md

 ## Migration from the older components

-`RNDateTimePicker` is the new common name used to represent the old versions of iOS and Android.
+`RBDatetimePicker` is the new common name used to represent the old versions of iOS and Android.

 On Android, open picker modals will update the selected date and/or time if the prop `value` changes.
 For example, if a HOC holding state, updates the `value` prop.
 Previously the component used to close the modal and render a new one on consecutive calls.